p162578-max/Data_Management_FinalReport/README.md

 ### 4.2 Phase 2: Hive Table Creation

-Create 10 external tables corresponding to each CSV file, covering player statistics, regular/playoff player summaries, and regular/playoff team game logs for both seasons.
+Create 10 external tables corresponding to each CSV file, covering player statistics, regular/playoff player summaries, and regular/playoff team game logs for both seasons.I've saved the commands and details for creating external tables in the Hive interface in  **02_HIVE_CREATE_TABLE.sql** .
+You can refer to this file if you want to reproduce the table creation process, paying attention to the corresponding data types.

 Example table creation: